Critter Guards for Your Solar Panels

 Home solar panels typically are mounted only a few inches from the roof.
 While this gap allows air to circulate under the panels to prevent the array from overheating, it also can attract pesky critters.

 Do You Need a Critter Guard?

 Critter guards are not essential, but they have proven helpful in protecting homeowners’ solar investments.
 As solar panels become more popular, the solar industry has seen a parallel rise in demand for solar panel protection from animals.

 It’s wise to consider a critter guard if your home has a history of attracting birds or squirrels.
 Homes with trees nearby are especially likely to attract wildlife looking for protection from the elements.

 Three Reasons To Install a Critter Guard

 Protect Your Wires From Squirrels

 Squirrels often make nests under solar panels, especially if the area nearby is forested, and they tend to chew on exposed wires.
 Some solar homeowners with squirrel infestations have had to replace wiring and connected equipment because of the damage these small critters have done.

 Deter Birds From Nesting

 If a family of birds lives under the solar panels, they may leave droppings not just on top of the array, but beneath it as well.
 These droppings can further decrease solar panels’ output.
 While cleaning the system will help restore production to normal levels, this doesn’t address the problem’s root cause.

 Reduces Debris With Solar Panel Protection

 Solar Panel Critter Guard Options

 Homeowners who want a critter guard for their solar array have a couple of different options, from metal grates to sleek skirts.

 Solar customers who want a sleeker look can install a solar skirt, either all around the array or on the sides visible from the street.
-This option only covers the mounting system and wires, so it wouldn’t work as a critter guard on its own.
+This option only covers the mounting system and wires, so it will not work as a critter guard on its own.
 However, a solar skirt could provide a cleaner-looking transition from the solar panel to the roof than a critter guard on its own.